-15% off your first order*.

 By Chloé Valentin-Granchet

-Riding teacher, certified in mental preparation for sports
+Riding instructor, certified in sports mental preparation

-On the mental preparation of the rider:
+On the rider's mental preparation: